IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

-In this chapter, learn how to configure the Secure File Transfer Protocol (SFTP) adapter using the containerized B2Bi deployment.
+In this chapter, learn how to configure a Secure File Transfer Protocol (SFTP) adapter using the containerized B2Bi deployment.

+## Open the B2Bi dashboard

 1. In the OpenShift web console, click **Routes** under the **Network** section in left-hand panel.